 Olympus' medical business commenced with its development of the world's first gastric camera suitable to practical applications.
-This development was a direct response to the desire among physicians for a means for the early detec tion and diagnosis of gastric cancer to achieve reductions in the associated mortality rates.
-From that time, through to the present, Olympus common purpose in developing endoscopes and of innovations in the domain of medical devices made possible by collaborations with healthcare professionals, with the aim of improving
+This development was a direct response to the desire among physicians for a means for the early detection and diagnosis of gastric cancer to achieve reductions in the associated mortality rates.
+From that time, through to the present, Olympus has worked in close step with physicians for this common purpose in developing endoscopes and improvements in patient quality of life (QOL).

-Delivering outstanding products and technologies and training healthcare professionals in their safe and appropriate application facilitates both the "early diagnosis" of diseases as well as "minimally invasive treatments," to reduce the burdens on patients and thereby contribute to improvements in patient quality of life (QOL).
+Delivering outstanding products and technologies and training healthcare professionals in their safe and appropriate application facilitates both the "early diagnosis" of diseases as well as "minimally invasive treatments." to reduce the burdens on patients and thereby contribute to